noeca1021/A300/Instructions/AZ-300T06_Lab_Mod01_Configuring a Message-Based Integration Architecture.md

-﻿# Devloping for the cloud
+﻿# Developing for the cloud
 # Lab: Configuring a Message-Based Integration Architecture

 ### Scenario